Case Study

 Timeline: 20 months

-Team: 4 Designers, 5 Product Owners, 3 Product Squads, CPO
+Team: Designers grew from 2 to 4, 5 Product Owners, 3 Product Squads, CPO

 Equals Group set out to solve a fundamental issue: multiple, disconnected business offerings serving different audiences.
 Products such as international payments, expense management and faster payments had grown in isolation, limiting scalability and brand coherence.